 The motto 'evidence not faith' is intended to convey this fundamental difference in approach.
 But that is not to say that faith, or perhaps better trust, does not have its place.
 Total trust in the behind-the-scenes dynamics of the universe is fundamental to a Rational Spiritual worldview.
 Nor does it underestimate the power and majesty of transformative spiritual experiences, or underplay the ultimate spiritual message of universal, unconditional love.

 Perhaps most important of all, in contrast to many traditional religions, Rational Spirituality does not attempt to provide a definitive moral code.
 Instead it merely encourages us to take personal responsibility for applying its framework of understanding to our own lives.

-It can be summed up in the ten theoretical propositions and ten practical propositions below.
+It can be summed up in ten theoretical propositions and ten practical propositions: